Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

 For $\pi\pi\rightarrow \bar KK$, we are only considering HDR.
-Now, recalling the $s\leftrightarrow t$ crossing relation in Eq.~\eqref{Fpm-GI} we see that these HDR are once again those in Eqs.~\eqref{eq:shdr}, \eqref{eq:ahdr} and \eqref{eq:ahdr1} that we have just used for the $s$-channel , but this time we will project them into $t$-channel partial waves $g^I_\ell$, using Eq.~\eqref{eq:gpw}.
-Of course, since in the HDR we also need the crossed channel, we will find the $\pi K$ partial waves $f^I_\ell(s)$ inside the integrals.
-Thus, in \cite{Pelaez:2018qny} we considered the $g^I_\ell$ HDR keeping the $f^I_\ell(s)$ fixed to our data fits constrained with Forward Dispersion Relations in \cite{Pelaez:2016tgi}.
-However, we have already commented in the previous subsection that the HDRs for the $f^I_\ell(s)$ also contain the $g^I_\ell$.
-Therefore in this review we will consider simultaneously the HDR for both sets of partial waves.
+Now, recalling the $s\leftrightarrow t$ crossing relation in Eq.~\eqref{Fpm-GI} we see that these HDR are once again those in Eqs.~\eqref{eq:shdr}, \eqref{eq:ahdr} and \eqref{eq:ahdr1} we have just used for the $s$-channel, but this time we will project them into $t$-channel partial waves $g^I_\ell$, using Eq.~\eqref{eq:gpw}.
+Of course, since the HDRs also need the crossed channel, we will find the $\pi K$ partial waves $f^I_\ell(s)$ inside the integrals.
+Specifically, we get the following once-subtracted partial-wave dispersion relations for $I=0$ and $\ell=0,2$: